cjohansen/replicant/README.md

 ## Contribute

-Want to help make it fast?
+Want to help make it fast or more resilient?
 Awesome, please help in any way you can.

 ## Tests